What is public liability insurance?

 What is proof of public liability?

 If you're exhibiting at a fair, selling at a marketplace or working on a building site, you'll sometimes be asked to provide proof of public liability cover.
-This is to assure your client that you are covered for the work you are being asked to do.
+This is to assure your client that you have a suitable level of cover for the nature of the work you are being asked to do.

 You will usually need to provide the schedule of insurance.
 We'll send it out to you when you purchase your insurance policy to prove that you're covered for public liability.